ta4j/ta4j-wiki/Technical-indicators.md

 ## Forecast workflow (0.22.9)

+This workflow is documented from the CF-289 feature branch and is branch-only until the ta4j 0.22.9 release includes these APIs.

 ta4j's forecast package adds prediction-valued indicators for forward-looking research and strategy filters:

 - `LogReturnIndicator` creates reusable log-return inputs from close prices or any numeric source indicator.